 Every quarter to six months, we work with clients to create a new PR plan for the following quarter or remainder of the year.
 Naturally, this includes a review of the company’s goals to ensure the program is supportive, trends/topics the client should continue to own, what worked and what hasn’t during the program, and new metrics to measure success.

-If you’ve been working in the PR business long enough, the PR planning process can become rather formulaic, especially if you’ve worked with the client over a long period of time.
+If you’ve been working in the PR business long enough, the PR planning process can become rather formulaic, especially if you’ve worked with the companyover a long period of time.
 Company goals can often remain the same and a radical change in topics and trends is not typical.
-Sometimes a team, conditioned to hear “no” from the client on certain tactics or ideas, leaves out recommendations that truly should be discussed throughout the year.
+Sometimes a team, conditioned to hear “no” on certain tactics or ideas, leaves out recommendations that truly should be discussed throughout the year.

 What tends to happen if you aren’t vigilant is that the strategy and tactics blend together and each PR plan starts to look very similar to the others.
-It’s critical that senior team members – vice presidents and directors – act as the devil’s advocate and push the client (and team) to create a PR plan that is truly unique.
+It’s critical that senior team members – vice presidents and directors – push the client (and team) to create a PR plan that is truly unique.

 Armed with this information, the team should:

-- Dig into data – Any good PR plan should be data-driven, i.e. contains creative ideas that are rooted and backed by good ol’ analysis.
+- Start with data & insight – Any good PR plan should be data-driven and have a scientific approach to inform its direction, i.e. contains creative ideas that are rooted and backed by good ol’ analysis.
 It’s ok to have a good “feeling” that a story or tactic will bear fruit (that’s the art and experience we all bring to the table), but it’s critical that we all gut-check feelings around strategy and tactics by looking at data.
 Here are some of the areas SHIFT team members will dive into during the planning process:

 - Competitive check – Ensure the competition isn’t gaining speed by reviewing their earned, paid and owned results.
 What publications have driven the most traffic back to competitors’ websites?
 What topics are competitors owning (through their own content and earned media)?
 Have the competitors changed the keywords they are placing ads against?
 How much are they spending on paid?